DanielleYasso/Gems-Game/README.md

         GAME_BOARD.set_el(1, 1, rock)
         print "The rock is at", (rock.x, rock.y)

-The set\_el function takes in three elements, the x position, the y position, and the element you're placing at that position.
+The ```set_el``` function takes in three elements, the x position, the y position, and the element you're placing at that position.
 If you imagine the game board as a grid, the top-left position is 0,0, and the bottom right is 2,2.

 Try changing the position and see how the rock moves around.
 Notice the ouput of the print statement here.
+You never set ```rock.x```, can you figure how it got set?

 Step 2: Increase the board size
 -------------------------------